 9: Speaker, author and CEO, Mark Perna

-In this Forbes think-piece, Mark Perna dives into why attitudes to feedback have shifted generationally.
-Of course, the importance of workplace feedback goes beyond one generation.
+In this Forbes think-piece, expert Mark Perna dives into why attitudes around workplace feedback have shifted generationally.
+Of course, its importance goes beyond one generation.
 But Millennial and Gen Z employees are spearheading the push for more regular critiques.

 'Millennials’ preference for more frequent feedback doesn’t have to create an additional burden for time-pressed managers.
 Instead, think of it as an opportunity to have more casual, ongoing conversations or check-ins.'

 Fortunately, the approach he suggests can be boiled down to a few simple points: